 Is this buyer who they say they are?

 One of the ways confidentiality can be breached is by letting the wrong person sign the NDA for your business.
 Think a current or former employee who is looking to confirm a rumor or a competitor looking to move in on your niche.
 Your broker should ask you to come up with a list of people who can’t know the business is for sale, and then verify someone’s identity before handing them the NDA to sign.
 Good brokers ask a lot of questions, require some personally identifying information and then wait to verify that information before disclosing your business.

 The point here is in order to reach a closing table successfully, you need to make sure you have the right help.
 Ask your broker what they do to vet potential buyers.
 Are they asking questions?
 Or do they disclose to anyone who asks?

-Are you looking for businesses to buy and want to know more about how a business broker can help you?
-Have you considered selling your business and want to know what our marketing packages look like in comparison to others in the industry?
+Are you getting ready to sell your business and want to know more about why confidentiality is important?
+Would you like to know more about our process to vet buyers?
 Ask us!
-Leave any questions or comments and we would be happy to help.
+Please feel free to leave any questions or comments and we would be happy to help.

 5111 Ocean Boulevard, Suite E